 Other news that made the news this week:

 - I’ve lost socks.
 Once I even lost my car in the airport parking garage.
-But a Bobcat?
-Or an entire continent?
+But an entire continent?

 - Here’s a question I’ve asked many time.

 - It’s not if, but what, the TOTUS will tweet about this Super Bowl ad.

 - Rejoice brain science nerds.
 Not one, but two pieces to nourish your soul.
 Er.
 Brain.